NIoSaT/epskalibur/README.md

 ### inject_fuzzy.py
 This script expects a list of inter-arrival times (IATs) and calculates the modified IATs for ε-κalibur.

+### inject_fuzzy_outlier.py
+This script expects a list of inter-arrival times (IATs) and calculates the modified IATs for ε-κalibur-O.

 ### Example Files
 - `iat.csv` contains a list of IATs as they would be produced by the original IAT covert channel.
 - `timings.csv` contains a list of ascending packet times of legitimate traffic, recorded with Wireshark.